logicmonitor/k8s-helm-charts/argus/README.md

 - **deleteDevices (default: `true`):** On a delete event, either delete from LogicMonitor or move the device to the `_delted` device group.
 - **disableAlerting (default: `false`):** Disable alerting for all devices added.
 - **enableRBAC (default: `true`):** Enable RBAC.
+- **clusterGroupID:** A parent group id of the cluster's device group.
 - **etcdDiscoveryToken:** The public etcd discovery token used to add etcd hosts to the cluster device group.
 - **imagePullPolicy (default: `"Always"`):**
 - **imageRepository (default: `"logicmonitor/argus"`):** The respository to use for the Argus docker image.